phyce/rl-natural-speech/README.md

 # NaturalSpeech
 Give everyone a voice in oldschool!
-For all characters and players, with over different 900 voices.
+For all characters and players, with over 1000 different voices.

-Naturalspeech requires an external tool to process text to generate speech.
+Natural Speech requires an installing external tool to process text to generate speech.
 At the moment the only supported TTS engine is  [Piper](https://github.com/rhasspy/piper).

 [![Discord](https://discord.com/api/guilds/1214848661029392405/widget.png?style=banner2)](https://discord.gg/FYPM226s)